mil-tokyo/soba/doc/index.md

 ```

 ### Description
-Add a colorbar to a plot correspoinding a contour.
+Add a colorbar to a plot corresponding to a contour.

 ### Sample
 ```javascript